rabbitmq/rabbitmq-website/site/feature-flags.md

 ## <a id="version-compatibility" class="anchor" href="#version-compatibility">Feature Flags and RabbitMQ Versions</a>

-As covered earlier, the feature flags subsystem's primary goal is to allow upgrades regardless of the version of RabbitMQ, if possible.
+As covered earlier, the feature flags subsystem's primary goal is to allow upgrades regardless of the version of cluster members, to the extent possible.

 Feature flags make it possible to safely perform a rolling upgrade to the next patch or minor release, except if it is stated otherwise